sbhrwl/data_structures_algorithms/data_structures/readme.md

 # [Data structures](complexity_analysis/lectures/notes/2.DataStructure.pdf)
 - Data structures enables us to store data in a structured manner.
-- List, set, map, tree, queue, and stack are common data structures used in computer science and programming.
+- List, set, map, queue, stack and tree are common data structures used in computer science and programming.

 ## [List](linkedlist/readme.md)
 - A list is a collection of elements in a specific **order**.